-There are four main types of multiple sclerosis (MS) and relapsing-remitting multiple sclerosis (RRMS) is the most common.
+There are four main types of MS, and relapsing-remitting multiple sclerosis (RRMS) is the most common.
 It’s also the type most people receive as a first diagnosis.

-There are currently 20 different drugs approved by the Food and Drug Administration (FDA) to prevent the brain and spinal cord damage that leads to MS symptoms.
-These are often referred to as “disease-modifying drugs” because of their ability to slow MS from getting worse.
+There are currently 23 drugs approved by the Food and Drug Administration to prevent brain and spinal cord damage that leads to MS symptoms.
+Experts often refer to these medications as “disease-modifying drugs” because they can slow the worsening of MS.

-As you start on your first MS treatment, here are a few things you should know about the medications for RRMS, how they can help you, and what side effects they might cause.
+As you start your first MS treatment, here are a few things to know about the medications for RRMS, how they can help you, and what side effects they might cause.

-Before you go home with a new treatment plan, here are a few questions to ask your doctor:
+Before you receive a new treatment plan, here are a few questions to ask the doctor:

 - Why are you recommending this treatment?